Frequently Asked Questions

 Thank you for taking the time to read our FAQ page!
 If your questions are not answered here, please send us an email and we will get back to you quickly.

-We sell Nigerian Dwarf goats.
+We have Nigerian Dwarf goats.
 Several of them have a small amount of Pygmy crossed in, but when you buy a goat from us, they are mostly Nigerian Dwarf.
-We will always update our "Sale Barn" page when we have goats available, and there we will specify if they are purebred or crossed!
-If there is no one on our sale barn page, we do not have any at that time.
+We will update our social media pages when we have babies available!

 Our llamas are our pets, and are not for sale.